raspibolt/raspibolt/guide/bonus/bitcoin/Fulcrum.md

 ### Install zram-swap
 zram-swap is neccesary for proper functioning of fulcrum during sync process

-  * Clone and install zram-swap
+  * Ensure that you are logged with user "admin", clone and install zram-swap

   ```sh
   $ git clone https://github.com/foundObjects/zram-swap.git